YoberM/ProceduralContentGANGenerator/README.md

 Install torch (this is absolutely needed, there are some errors using pip) https://pytorch.org/get-started/locally/
 (Probably will you will use this command pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124)

+Once you installed all dependencies you can test the procedural content gan generator on SAGAN Notebook (SAGAN.ipynb)